 In most cases – not all – profiling the people behind the brand can be a really powerful tool when it comes to PR.
 People love to understand the ‘story’, so using yourself – or the founders – is a must-consider when crafting your PR campaign.
 It might be that you just use Instagram Stories to show behind-the-scenes or you might want to become an expert in your field, with regular interviews and comment pieces; look at the best way to showcase the people behind the brand.

 Ok, let’s break this down… Zeitgeist is German: zeit means “time” and geist means “spirit” so, Zeitgeist is easily translated as the “spirit of the time”.
 It’s often banded around with the word “cultural”, looking at what’s going on culturally, religiously and intellectually during a certain period of time.
-This links back to understanding the different generations and what they expect of businesses and brands.
+This is a really important PR tip; it links back to understanding the different generations and what they expect of businesses and brands.
 For example, you might refer to the “free love and progressive thinking of the 60s” or, for the modern era, an expectation of “sustainability and eco-living”.

 Whilst not the full synopsis of what PR is, I hope this gives you a good understanding of the key terms and activity that fall under this often-unknown industry.
-It’s simple when you know it… and if you still struggle, drop us a line to see how we can help take your PR strategy to the next level.
+Seeking out useful PR tips can be a challenge but, really, it’s simple when you know how.
+If you still struggle, drop us a line to see how we can help take your PR strategy to the next level.